 • Asking to see a disabled person’s medical records to ascertain their condition.

-• Applying and enforcing rental policies that are inconsistent based on tenant’s protected classes.
+• Applying and enforcing rent policies that are inconsistent based on tenant’s protected classes.

-How can a Washington landlord avoid discrimination accusations?
+How can a Washington State landlord avoid discrimination accusations?

 As a landlord, there are 3 chief ways in which you can avoid housing discrimination.
 The 3 ways are as follows: